• Sabrina Paulos LM, CPM

 As the need for homebirth services continued to rise, and as my own family has grown, I’ve shifted to co-creating a sustainable group practice with trusted midwife-friends at Vida Midwifery.
 I am delighted to work in this model of nurturing homebirth families as well as their midwives.
 Within this vision of midwifery practice , I am able to continue my passion for supporting informed choice for families as well as spreading herbal knowledge, and continuing to train the next generation of midwives.

-I developed a fascination after my first experience with pregnancy and birth in 2006.
+I developed a fascination with midwifery after my first experience with pregnancy and birth in 2006.
 The care I received from my midwives helped me to feel seen, heard, and respected-things that far too many birthing people have expressed not feeling when it’s most needed.
-Being midwifed through an experience, I learned wasn’t so much being empowered by someone else, but rather being afforede the space to empower myself.
+Being midwifed through an experience, I learned, wasn’t so much being empowered by someone else, but rather being afforded the space to empower myself.
 I seek to pay this forward in my own practice, with the utmost respect for the wisdom and lived experiences that each client brings with them.

 After completing my nursing degree at NMSU in 2009, I gained valuable experience working with mothers and babies as an RN in hospital settings in New Mexico and Maryland while also growing my own family.
 Those experiences cemented my desire to focus on birth work, and to explore the many other facets of practicing as a midwife.
 I completed my Master of Science degree in Nurse-Midwifery from Frontier Nursing University in 2018, after finishing a clinical practicum in both hospital and birth center settings in New Mexico and Colorado.
 After giving concentrated thought to the type of work I wanted to do, I went to live and work at a free-standing birth center in the Texas Rio Grande Valley, bordering with Tamaulipas, Mexico.

 My work there helped solidify my desire to continue basing my work in community settings.
 I returned home to Las Cruces in 2020 and started a solo practice offering homebirth and well/GYN care, and through this work became more connected to the community birth workers in the area.
-I’m so grateful to partner with two other midwives in 2023, and to explore the possibilities within sustainable midwifery practice!
-I’ve become increasingly passionate about offering a healthcare home for clients that is trauma-informed, that affirms bodily autonomy and reproductive justice, and that works within multiple treatment modalities.
+I was fortunate to partner with two other midwives in 2023 to explore the possibilities within sustainable group practice, and we’ve experienced rapid growth since then, with a new vision for a birth and health center coming to life this year.
+As a provider, I’m passionate about offering a healthcare home for clients that is trauma-informed, that affirms bodily autonomy and reproductive justice, and that works within multiple treatment modalities.

 I have had a life-long love of pregnancy and birth.
 As a child, I watched every episode of “A Baby Story” on TLC.
 I told my mother when I was 7 that I just wanted to watch babies be born when I grew up.
 When I was 12 I read the entire What to Expect When You’re Expecting book, when my Sister-in-law was pregnant with my first niece.